deep-wu/deep-wu.github.io/index.md

 ---

 ## 📌 Recent News
+- **April 2026**:  Our paper *Fair face forgery detection via cross-domain decoupling and entropy-adaptive enhancement* has been accepted by [ PR 2026]!

 - **March 2026**:  Our paper *NRFP: A Noise-Robust Feature Plugin for Source-Free Domain Adaptation* has been accepted by [ CVPR 2026]!

 - **September 2025**:  Our paper *DICP: Deep In-Context Prompt for Event Causality Identification* has been accepted by [ EMNLP 2025]!